-To sum up, consider this example.
-To use a waterfall methodology to write this blog post I would have broken it down into a modular approach: research topic, plan, write blog, check for typos, fix typos, and publish.
+To use a Waterfall methodology to write this blog post I would have broken it down into a modular approach: research topic, plan, write blog, check for typos, fix typos, and publish.
 This would work fine if I was sure from the beginning that the blog post would meet my requirements.

 Alternatively, and perhaps more realistically, I could take a more Agile approach: draft, plan, review, write, review, rewrite, review, research, rewrite, review, and publish.
 This method would allow me to rework and readjust the focus of the blog post throughout creation.